-The number of lost workdays for the first, second and third quarters of 2012 is 8.2 percent greater than the same period in 2011, increasing from 1,368 to 1,480 lost workdays.
-Three motor vehicle incidents caused by a third party accounted for 37 percent of the lost workdays.
+The number of lost workdays for the first and second quarters of 2012 is 7.9 percent greater than the same period in 2011, increasing from 1,005 to 1,084 lost workdays.
+Three motor vehicle incidents caused by a third party accounted for 34 percent of the lost workdays.
 These occurred in the St. Louis and Southeast districts.
-The Southwest District suffered two injuries and the Southeast District suffered one injury in which an employee struck or was struck by MoDOT equipment or materials.
-These accounted for 18 percent of the lost workdays.
-Another 19 percent of the lost workdays were attributable to lifting incidents, one in the Southwest District and one in the St. Louis District.
+The Southwest District suffered two injuries in which an employee struck or was struck by MoDOT equipment.
+These accounted for 17 percent of the lost workdays.
+Another 12 percent of the lost workdays were attributable to a lifting incident in the Southwest District.